Cumulocity-IoT/c8y-releasenotes/content/release-10-18-0/overview-10-18-0.md

 You can find the corresponding product documentation for release 10.18.0 at [https://cumulocity.com/guides/10.18.0/welcome/intro-documentation](https://cumulocity.com/guides/10.18.0/welcome/intro-documentation/).

 {{< c8y-admon-info >}}
 The *Operations release notes* for the Cumulocity IoT platform are not publicly available.
-They are provided on the [Cumulocity software download center](https://download.cumulocity.com/) (credentials required).
+They are provided on the [Cumulocity Download Center](https://download.cumulocity.com/) (credentials required).
 {{< /c8y-admon-info >}}